 International candidates submit more than half of MBA applications, yet the international student population across the top 20 US MBA programs is roughly 35%.
 Do the math—it is super competitive.
-If you are an international candidate, here are nine things to consider as you prepare to submit your MBA applications:
+If you are an international candidate, here are ten things to consider as you prepare to submit your MBA applications:

 1. Timing